archey347/UF_Blog/README.md

 Make sure to replace `{{blog_slug}}` with the blog you want to display, or define it as a variable when you call the twig template engine on the main page.

+## WYSIWYG Editor

+The blog uses the tinyMCE WYSIWYG editor to allow for basic formatting in blog posts

 ## Blog Formatting

 To change the formatting of the blog, edit the twig template at `templates/pages/blog-view.html.twig`.